bodrick/awesome/README.md

 *   [scottjehl/picturefill](https://github.com/scottjehl/picturefill) - A responsive image polyfill for \<picture>, srcset, sizes, and more
 *   [winjs/winjs](https://github.com/winjs/winjs) - A UI toolkit for modern browsers
 *   [vodkabears/Remodal](https://github.com/vodkabears/Remodal) - No longer actively maintained.
-*   [FoxUSA/OpenNote](https://github.com/FoxUSA/OpenNote) - OpenNote was built to be an open web-based alternative to Microsoft OneNote (T) and EverNote.
-*   [bootboxjs/bootbox](https://github.com/bootboxjs/bootbox) - Wrappers for JavaScript alert(), confirm() and other flexible dialogs using Twitter's bootstrap framework

 ## EJS